 Mogul is one of the most popular music podcasts.
 It’s a show about hip-hop music artists.

 So, if you are a hip-hop artist and want some good material on this then you should listen to this podcast.

 Afrapop Worldwide podcast covers the world of music and introduces you to the different genres of music around the world.

-Telling the stories behind artists, it is one of the best places to listen to documentary-style podcast in the music field.
+Telling the stories behind artists, its one of the best places to listen to documentary-style podcasts in the music field.

 Twenty Thousand Hertz is one of the most popular music podcasts in the world.
 It gives you a broad view of the music.

 It digs deep into stories related to music.
-So, if you want a deep leering and understand what music is then this podcast is for you.
+So, if you want a deep leering and understanding of what music is then this podcast is for you.

 42. Punch Up the Jam

 Miel Bredouw and Demi Adejuyigbe are the co-hosts of the Punch Up the Jam podcast.

 They both are champions in the music field and got some of popular music’s enduring hits.